-Accountability:

-- 1. Frequency of Reports- Annual

-- 2. Severity Threshold As needed
+Accountability

-- 3. Criteria for Success Adherence to the Student Concussion and Head Injury Policy
+- 1. Criteria for Success Adherence to the Student Concussion and Head Injury Policy - 2.
+Frequency of Reports As needed

 1. Purpose

 The Grand Erie District School Board recognizes concussions as a serious injury which requires appropriate follow-up measures to reduce risk of potential additional injury.
 Concussion awareness, prevention, identification and management are a priority.
 The implementation of the Student Concussion and Head Injury Policy is another important step in creating healthier schools in Grand Erie.